jez/blog/source/_posts/2014-11-01-using-more-than-one-git-remote.markdown

 $ git clone ssh://jezimmer@unix.andrew.cmu.edu:/afs/andrew/usr/jezimmer/private/15150
 ```

-After I run these commands, I'll get a command that warns me that I've just cloned an empty repo, which we have.
 To throw in a few graphics, our setup looks like this right now:

 {% img /images/multiple-remotes-1.svg %}

 I'm representing bare repos as clouds and clones of those repos as squares, with arrows representing whether code can flow from one place to the next.
 As you can see, to send code back and forth between Andrew and my laptop, I can just push in one place and pull in the other.

-Up until now though, we haven't even interacted with the 15-150 handout repo.
+The one thing missing from our picture is the original handout repo.
+How will we get updates as the homeworks are released?
 The last piece involves setting this up.

 ```bash Add Handout Remote
 # Add the 15-150 handout remote so we can get starter code, etc.